 Chuggaaconroy says "Whatever" in his Let's Plays a lot, often without him noticing.
 He tries to cut back on it, but hasn't succeeded.

-Mitchell, in the MSF High Forums and MSF High IRC, has an interesting one, in AIM chat and IRC.
+Mitchell, in the MSF High Forum and MSF High IRC, has an interesting one, in AIM chat and IRC.
 He tends to surround 'action' posts with '8action8'.
 This is due to a incorrectly working shift key, which doesn't register his attempt to post '*action*'.

 90's Kid also tends to start his sentences with some variation of the word "Dude", while Doctor Linksano has recently begun to trill his R's.